weikanggong/BWAS/README.md

  ```
  **The outputs of the 'BWAS_main' function are illustrated in the 'BWAS_analysis_link' function.
 The most important things are:**

- 1. The 6D coordinates of the functional connectivities clusters exceeding the CDT and the corresponding FWER and FDR corrected p-values of their size.
+ 1. The 6D coordinates of the functional connectivities clusters exceeding the CDT, and the corresponding FWER and FDR corrected p-values of their size.
+See 'Link_BWAS_results.mat' for details.

- 2. The number of significant functional connectivity in each voxel.
+ 2. The number of significant functional connectivities connecting each voxel.
+See 'peak_MA.nii.gz' and 'cluster_MA.nii.gz' for details.

 **An example of design matrix (4 subjects, 1 phenotype of interest and 3 covariates):**
 ```